mistpillarshady/mistpillarshady/README.md

 <img src="muichiro's absurd hole in one caught in 4k stamp.gif"> <img src="muichiro stamp 1.gif"> <img src="kotetsu and muichiro stamp 2.gif"> <img src="muichiro's ultimate stamp.gif">

 Again, this list is for my own comfort.
 If you fit my DNI or make me uncomfortable enough, you're probably already hidden or I'm keeping my eye on you...

-Doubles of kins/fictives aren't on my DNI, but I do feel a bit uncomfortable around them if we aren't friends.
-IWC I guess???